 Use of Parisine for RATP signages.

-Key letters compared between Helvetica Neue Bold condensed at 90% and Parisine at 100%
+Key letters compared between Neue Helvetica Bold versus Parisine.

 Circa 1995, Neue Helvetica was selected, logically, because of its large availability and compatibility with various computer platforms.
 This advantage ultimately produced the opposite result, because of the variety of different versions of Helvetica understood as the same face by potential users who tried to select an identical typeface, but mistakenly used Helvetica instead of Neue Helvetica.
 Because of the various widths, weights, and letterforms, the corporate guidelines have never been successfully implemented — the different players came from very different areas.
 When we refer to Helvetica, to a nonprofessional of typography, they don’t see the subtlety, nor comprehend the consequence, of choosing the wrong version.